srinivassaitangudu/helpers1/docs/work_tools/thin_environment/all.gh_thin_env_dependencies.how_to_guide.md

 ## Notify Team

-In the @all Telegram channel, notify the team about the new package and ask them to rebuild the thin env.
+In the `#team-eng` Slack channel, notify the team about the new package and ask them to rebuild the thin env.

 Example: